Today, we visited yet another lesser known Portland, Oregon gem buried deep in Southeast Portland — historic and lush Leach Botanical Garden.

-Since Lori wrapped up work a week ago — and particularly since the baby’s due date passed on Monday — our entire life right now can be summed up in one word: Waiting.
+Since Lori wrapped up work a week ago — and particularly since the baby’s due date passed on Monday — our entire life right now can be summed up in one word:

 Leach Garden, formerly known as Sleepy Hollow, was established in 1931 as part of the private residence of botanist Lilla Leach.

-The Leaches’ former residence now serves as the centerpiece of the garden and hosts various events and functions throughout the year.
+The Leaches’ historic former residence now serves as the centerpiece of the garden and hosts various events and functions throughout the year.

-The upper portion of the property is largely set over a terraced incline, while the lower portion runs along both sides of the creek.
+The upper portion of the property is largely laid out over a terraced incline, while the lower portion runs along both sides of the creek.